Folium Systems

 • Tool-permission and live-action limits

-• Owner, support, rollback, and procurement decision packets
+• Owner, support, rollback, and procurement decision files

 Trust boundary